MaxKorlaar/Pxl/readme.md

 - [ ] (Maybe??)
 Amazon S3 support via Laravel
 - [ ] Social media metadata on the image preview page (in the head tag and via some web standard of which I forgot the name, Slack and Discord support it)
+- [ ] Account deletion (Admin setting?)
+- [ ] Pxl-goodbye: Zip download of all your data?
+(Note:
+May have performance and timeout issues in PHP.
+Must look into it in detail later.)

 ## Helping out
 I would love to see people help out!
 So, if you were doubting about forking it or even submitting